 Additionally, it is possible to ask for God’s guidance and support of children as they reach milestones on their journey – whether that be starting or changing schools, successes in activities or sports, or celebrating a significant birthday – for the community to offer encouragement and blessing.

-To talk about any type of celebration for a child, contact the Minister, Rev’d Dr Matthew Prevett who will be happy to talk about the possibilities.
+To talk about any type of celebration for a child, contact us and we will be happy to talk about the possibilities.